 What is the Normalisation Method?

-The IIM’s earlier conducted two sessions of assessment with the gap of 20 days.
+The IIM’s earlier conducted two sessions of assessment with a gap of 20 days.
 We now have these sessions as the morning and afternoon sessions of the CAT exam.
-The IIM’s yo ensure fairness and equality to such a large number of aspirants, came up with the ‘Normalisation method’.
+The IIM’s to ensure fairness and equality to such a large number of aspirants came up with the ‘Normalisation method’.
 This method is also followed by other national level exams like the GATE.
 Since the CAT is the most popular management exam and is conducted across the country, to ensure fairness, a scaled score is applied that takes into account the difficulty level and the candidate’s performance across the sessions.

 CAT Score vs CAT Percentile

 After obtaining an estimate of what your CAT percentile could be, the reality of CAT score vs CAT percentile.
 ‘What CAT score will get me a 99 percentile?’ common question asked by all those aiming for a 99 percentile.
 The table below would provide you with a better understanding of CAT score vs CAT percentile.